-No. Criterion Assessment guideline and interpretation Level/ C oper Pi PC ted points SB SS SB SS GR 6.2B Site map (from water scarcity risk level 3.5) Certificate holder has a site map, showing actual production units (plots, houses), company yard and buildings in their environment.
-The map shows at least (if applicable for water issues and if known): The production units (fields, greenhouses), yard and buildings All water system related elements as listed in the water plan Landscape and nature elements Water storage reservoirs Water intake and discharge points of the company and its neighbours Surface water bodies and flows, with evt. dominant flow directions Information on groundwater (f.i. on depth, flows) Storage facilities of risk substances (f.i. chemicals, fertilizer; fuels).
-All plots involved in certification are shown The map can be drawn up at area level in collaboration with surrounding companies (e.g. a polder). if requested information is not available, then an explanation of where/how was searched.
-NB not all information will be available in every situation.
-Minor x x x x x The map needs to be updated yearly.
-From 1 January 2024, this requirement will expire and requirement 3.2 will apply to all companies.
-6.3 Stakeholder mapping (from water scarcity risk level 3.5) Certificate holder has listed water-related stakeholders (names and - if relevant - contact data) with their respective interests (identifying interest in quality and resp. availability of surface and groundwater, with evt. seasons of interest).
-The list may include (if relevant in relation to water issues and if known): relevant authorities; water suppliers, irrigation communities; other water consumers using the same sources; water users sourcing from potential discharge channels; potential dischargers to the sources used, if relevant; relevant NGO's, nature conservation organisations.
+No. Criterion Assessment guideline and interpretation Level/ C)C i field Pr PC ed points SB SS SB ss GR 6.3 Stakeholder mapping (from water scarcity risk level 3.5) Certificate holder has listed water-related stakeholders (names and - if relevant - contact data) with their respective interests (identifying interest in quality and resp. availability of surface and groundwater, with evt. seasons of interest).
+The list may include (if relevant in relation to water issues and if known): • relevant authorities; • water suppliers, irrigation communities; • other water consumers using the same sources; • water users sourcing from potential discharge channels; • potential dischargers to the sources used, if relevant; • relevant NGO's, nature conservation organisations.
 The tab in the example water plan may be used (see 6.2) list with names, addresses, telephone or email details; supplemented with a display of importance for which water flow and quality/quantity NB not all information is available in every situation.
-Minor x x x x x 6.4 Calamities (from water scarcity risk level 3.5) Certificate holder has identified events (calamities; f.i. discharge of polluted water; water excess; drought), when stakeholders will be informed or warned; with corresponding acting protocols.
+Minor x x x x × 6.4 Calamities (from water scarcity risk level 3.5) Certificate holder has identified events (calamities; f.i. discharge of polluted water; water excess; drought), when stakeholders will be informed or warned; with corresponding acting protocols.
 Info can be added to (example) water plan (see 6.2).
 Risk analysis and plan of action on paper or confirmed in interview ; evt. added to stakeholder list (6.1C) in water plan.
-Minor x x x x × 6.5 Compliance (from water scarcity risk level 3.5) Certificate holder complies with legislation and is informed of agreements that apply to the company's water consumption and discharges in its catchment.
+Minor x x x x x 6.5 Compliance (from water scarcity risk level 3.5) Certificate holder complies with legislation and is informed of agreements that apply to the company's water consumption and discharges in its catchment.
 Inquire about the rules applicable to the business type and equipment regarding water abstraction, consumption and discharge.
-Minor x x x х x 6.6 Climate change (from water scarcity risk level 3.5) For the production site(s) and the catchments involved, certificate holder is informed of potential changes on the long term regarding: (1) precipitation; (2) water demand; (3) seasonality of both 1 and 2; (4) availability of sources; (5) water quality; (6) new emission risks.
+Minor x х x x × 6.6 Climate change (from water scarcity risk level 3.5) For the production site(s) and the catchments involved, certificate holder is informed of potential changes on the long term regarding: (1) precipitation; (2) water demand; (3) seasonality of both 1 and 2; (4) availability of sources; (5) water quality; (6) new emission risks.
 The tab in the example water plan may be used (see 6.2).
 Certificate holder has defined coping strategies for these developments.
 Check through interview, plans f.i. sheet in water plan, etc. Minor x x x x x